 Almost 90% of our population has experienced back pain during their lifetime as reported by healthcare providers to the CDC.
 At this very moment, close to 35% of us are currently experiencing back pain.
-This and joint pain is the number one reason for a visit to the doctor, followed by a cough that won't go away.
+Back and joint pain are the majority of doctor visits, followed by a cough that won't go away.

-Most back pain is not caused by trauma resulting from a car crash, or ship and fall.
+Most back pain is not caused by trauma resulting from a car crash, or a fall.
 Instead, most back pain is considered insidious - for no known reason.
 There is a reason though.
-It is because of bad posture or postural related issues.
+It is a result of bad posture or postural related issues.
 I believe

 Posture is the most underrated health condition today.

 For more information about poor posture and health click here.

 Most of the patients I see with low back pain fall into two main categories of alignment.
 They either have an anterior pelvis or a posterior pelvis.
 Some of the imbalance can be attributed to the pain they are experiencing at that moment, but it is more than likely prolonged spine imbalance there way before the pain alarm sounded.
 Poor posture does not happen overnight, it slowly develops over time, even decades, until it reaches a tipping point.

 Here is a good example of pelvic positions.

 An anterior pelvis (or anterior pelvic tilt) creates a "swayback" appearance like this